 To show they meet the HSC minimum standard, students need to achieve a level 3 or 4, in short, online reading, writing and numeracy tests of skills for everyday life.
+This opportunity commences in Year 10.

 Requirements for the HSC